 On the other hand, if 2017 was a slow year, but you expect 2018 to be gangbusters, consider using the 100 or 110 percent safe-harbor calculation.
 This would allow you to pay enough to avoid underpayment interest while potentially deferring payment of the full balance.
 Keep in mind, however, that this might result in a large balance due in April, for which we can help you plan.

 If you’re wondering how the TCJA may have affected your quarterly estimates, your tax advisor can run an end-of-the-year projection to figure it out.
-We can help you with this and other matters related to your estimated tax payments, so don’t hesitate to give us a call.
+The tax advisors at JAK can help you with this and other matters related to your estimated tax payments, so don’t hesitate to contact us.